 With the Band FOMO we have an analogue 303 clone (Future Retro Revolution) at the heart of the band, creating the Acid House flavour.

-When using a 303 you soon come to understand that it's possible, and indeed desireable to play it like an istrument and the relationship between filter cutoff, env elope amount, accent and accent delay is the source of the magic associated with the machine.
+When using a 303 you soon come to understand that it's an instrument and the playing with the relationship between filter cutoff, env elope amount, accent and accent delay is the source of the magic associated with the machine.

 Where do you start?
 Obviously with the Proco Rat - beloved distortion pedal of Hardfloor the acknowledged kings of 303, famously using 2 of them an Hardfloor Aceperience.

 This was where we started, but I felt there was an issue with the sound.
 Now there are Rats and Rats and we're using a 2000's era Proco rat, which, if you're a rat afficiando, has the wrong op-amp in it and all that stuff.
 But I felt like the problem was more systematic than that - where was the bass?
 The Revolution has a really nice overdrive switch - it's just on off but gives a great thick sounding overdrive effect but the acid shriek was missing - to warm!

 And so began the quest for the ultimate acid disto pedal.

 Where else to start but Analgue Heaven?
 Check the thread: http://analogue-heaven.1065350.n5.nabble.com/303-distortion-pedal-td149790.html

 I got a lot of great responses -